alonfirestein/Fashion-MNIST/README.md

 Random Forest | 85.3% | 86.2%

-### For an easy comparison of the results of all the models using SEABORN go to the bottom of the notebook.
+### For an easy comparison of the results of all the models using SEABORN go to the bottom of the jupyter notebook.